mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lps/lps_library.rst

 =============================

 The LPS library contains classes and algorithms for linear processes.
-The code in the LPS library is contained in the namespace =lps=.
+The code in the LPS library is contained in the namespace ``lps``.
 LPS is shorthand for linear process specification.

 Definitions